CSID-DGU/2019-2-OSSPC-OSO_OSEYO-5/README.md

 ## ***How we converted the Original one***
  1. Time Attack
- 2. Sign In / Sign On System
+ 2. Sign In / Sign Up System
- 3. Home Menu with Sign in,on, Help, Rank, Quit
+ 3. Home Menu with Sign In, Up, Help, Rank, Quit
  4. Various Items
  5. Combo Score